Observational constraints on conformal time symmetry, missing matter and double dark energy: Introduction

+It should be noted, of course, that the true equation-of-state parameters for matter and radiation will, in general, differ from the canonical values listed in Table~\ref{tab:omega} (although these values are assumed in most cosmological analyses).
+For example, non-relativistic matter does not have exactly zero pressure ($w=0$), but a pressure proportional to $(v/c)^2$.
+Similarly, relativistic particles such as massive neutrinos have an equation-of-state parameter slightly less than $w=\frac{1}{3}$, which changes with cosmic epoch.
+Nonetheless, these deviations from the canonical values are small and the equation-of-state parameters for curvature and a pure cosmological constant are fixed to the values listed in Table~\ref{tab:omega}.
+Hence the suggestion of a missing component remains a distinguishable (distinct) possibility.

-Once one admits the possibility of adding an extra component to the energy content of the universe, it is natural to extend one's investigation by allowing its equation-of-state parameter to vary, rather than fixing it to $w=-\frac{2}{3}$.
-This more generic `double dark energy' model comes at the cost of breaking the reciprocity invariance of the Friedmann equation, but it is also of interest in its own right since the observed acceleration of the universal expansion may be driven by more than just a single dark-energy component.
+Once one admits the possibility of adding an extra component, however, it is natural to extend one's investigation by allowing its equation-of-state parameter to vary, rather than fixing it to $w=-\frac{2}{3}$.
+This more generic `double dark energy' model comes at the cost of breaking the desired symmetry of the Friedmann equation in conformal time, and hence loses contact with Penrose's `Cycles of Time' proposal.
+Nonetheless, such a model is also of interest in its own right since the observed acceleration of the universal expansion may be driven by more than just a single dark-energy component.
+We note that a generic two-component model of dark energy has previously been considered in \cite{Gong07}.

 The structure of this paper is as follows.
-In Section~\ref{sec:phenom}, we give a brief summary of the phenomenology of an additional missing matter component with $w=-\frac{2}{3}$ by investigating its effect on the expansion history of the universe, in particular the distance-redshift relation, and on the evolution of perturbations, through the cosmic microwave background (CMB) and matter power spectra.
+In Section~\ref{sect:rad-only}, we begin by considering the symmetry of the evolution of the scale factor $a$ as a function of conformal time for the simplified case of a spatially-flat, radiation-filled universe with a cosmological constant, and then pass to the more general case with matter and curvature included in Section~\ref{sect:matt-inc}.
+We give a brief summary in Section~\ref{sec:phenom} of the phenomenology of an additional missing matter component with $w=-\frac{2}{3}$ by investigating its effect on the expansion history of the universe, in particular the distance-redshift relation, and on the evolution of perturbations, through the cosmic microwave background (CMB) and matter power spectra.
 In Section~\ref{sec:analysis}, we describe our Bayesian parameter estimation and model selection analysis methodology and the cosmological data sets used to set constraints on our `missing matter' and `double dark energy' models.
 The results of these analyses are given in Section~\ref{sec:results} and our conclusions are presented in Section~\ref{sec:conclusions}.